-Watch Marie Yovanovitch's reaction as Trump smears her on Twitter in real time
+Watch Marie Yovanovitch's reaction as Trump smears her on Twitter in real time.

 Marie Yovanovitch, the former US ambassador to Ukraine, testified on Friday to feeling threatened after learning that President Donald Trump had told Ukrainian President Volodymyr Zelensky that she would be “going through some things” during a July 25 phone call.
-But as she detailed her trauma to lawmakers, Trump was on Twitter smearing her again, in a move that both Yovanovitch and House Intelligence Committee chairman Adam Schiff slammed as a form of intimidation.
+But as she detailed her trauma to lawmakers, Trump was on Twitter smearing her again, in a move that both Yovanovitch and House Intelligence Committee chair Adam Schiff slammed as a form of intimidation.

 Yovanovitch, testifying in the second day of impeachment hearings this week, said she was “devastated” after reading that Trump had described her as “bad news” on his call with Zelensky.
 “The color drained from my face,” she said.
 “I think I even had a physical reaction.”